hygieia/hygieia/pages/hygieia/api/api.md

 auth.userDisplayName=[name of the header containing user's display name]
 ```

-All the above values are optional.
-If you have MongoDB installed with no authorization, you must be able to run the API even without the properties file.
+All values in the `api.properties` file are optional.
+For instance, if you have MongoDB installed with no authorization, you must be able to run the API even without the properties file.

 Note the following:

- * If the value of `dbusername` is empty, then system skips MongoDB authorization.
+ * in the `api.properties` file, if you do not define the value of `dbusername`, then Hygieia skips the MongoDB authorization process.
- * Expiration time is mandatory for users to see any content.
-If you do not specify the expiration time, then the token can be considered as permanently expired.
-Leaving this value blank will not terminate the application start up.
-However, users will not be able to see any content.
+ * Specify the **Expiration Time** to see content on your dashboard.
+If you do not specify a value for **Expiration Time**, then the token permanently expires, and users will not be able to see any content on the dashboard.
+However, the application start-up is not impacted by this action.
- * If the secret is left blank, a random key is generated.
-To allow multiple instances of the API to validate the same JWT token, provide the same key to each running instance of the API.
+ * If you do not enter a value for the secret password, then the system generates a random key.
+To allow multiple instances of the API to validate the same JWT token, provide the same key for each running instance of the API.
- * If both LDAP parameters are not provided, then LDAP is not available as an authentication provider.
+ * If you do not provide values for the LDAP parameters, then LDAP is not available as an authentication provider for your application.
- * When enabling proxy support for the monitor widget, if the host is not supplied, the rest of the monitor.proxy args are ignored.
-If running with Docker, then by default, the port and type is 80 and HTTP respectively.
-When running locally, you must specify the values for these properties.
+ * When enabling proxy support for the monitor widget, if you do not specify, then system ignores the rest of the monitor.proxy arguments.
+If you are using Docker, then by default, the port is 80 and the type is HTTP.
+When you run the application locally, you must specify the values for these properties (i.e., for the port and the type).

 ## Docker Image for API